paterit/django-microservice-template/docs/source/technical/use_cases/simple_dev.rst

     source ../virtenv/bin/activate #not needed if already docker-compose is available make run-cicd

-Now when you force in Buildbot web console to run Full rebuid builder the new task will be fired.
+Now when you force in Buildbot web console to run Full rebuild builder the new task will be fired.